UKHomeOffice/callisto-accruals-restapi/docs/containers/rest-api/index.md

 None

 ## Container contract
-The container exposes its functionaltiy through a set of RESTful endpoints that are documented in the [rest-endpoints.md](./rest-endpoints.md) page
+The container exposes its functionality through a set of RESTful endpoints that are documented in the [rest-endpoints.md](./rest-endpoints.md) page

 ## Contents